 Pour the Alfredo sauce over the cooked pasta and garnish as desired.
 Serve immediately!

-Serve over pasta of your choice, and garnish with some vegan Parmesan cheese, fresh basil, red pepper flakes, or fresh parsley.
+Serve over pasta of your choice, and garnish with some Vegan Parmesan Cheese, Vegan Bacon Bits, fresh basil, red pepper flakes, or fresh parsley.
 Some good add ins are frozen peas, vegan chicken, or fresh steamed broccoli.